New Brunswick station

-New Brunswick station is a railroad station in New Brunswick, New Jersey.
-It serves Amtrak and NJ Transit trains on the Northeast Corridor.
-The station is located at the intersection of Easton Avenue and French and Albany Streets, near the College Avenue Campus of Rutgers University.
+New Brunswick is an active commuter railroad train station in the city of New Brunswick, Middlesex County, New Jersey, United States.
+The station services trains of New Jersey Transit's Northeast Corridor Line and Amtrak's Keystone Service and Northeast Regional.
+For New Jersey Transit trains, the next station to the southwest (towards Trenton Transit Center) is Jersey Avenue, while the next station to the northeast (towards New York Penn Station) is Edison.
+For Amtrak services, the next station southwest is Princeton Junction, the next station to the northeast is Metropark.
+The station consists of two handicap-accessible side platforms surrounding the four tracks.

+Railroad service in New Brunswick began on January 1, 1838, with the extension of the New Jersey Railroad from East Brunswick (modern-day Highland Park) over the Raritan River.
+Construction of the current station depot at the junction of Albany and French Streets (State Route 27) and Easton Avenue (County Route 527) began in October 1903, opening on September 28, 1904, for the Pennsylvania Railroad.

 Service

 The station has two high-level side platforms serving the outer tracks of the four-track Northeast Corridor.

 NJ Transit's Northeast Corridor Line calls at the station.
-Most of Amtrak's Northeast Corridor services bypass the station via the inner tracks, except for select Keystone Service and Northeast Regional trains and the weekday westbound Palmetto.
-Northbound Crescent trains stop in New Brunswick as well.
+Most of Amtrak's Northeast Corridor services bypass the station via the inner tracks, except for select Keystone Service and Northeast Regional trains.

+The Northbound Crescent stopped here from November 24, 2022, to July 4, 2023.

 History

 Train service to New Brunswick was begun by the New Jersey Railroad, northbound in 1838 and southbound in 1839.
 Its successor, Pennsylvania Railroad, built the current station in 1903 when the tracks were raised above street level.
 Service was eventually taken over by Penn Central and then Amtrak and New Jersey Transit.
 In 2005, the Clocker trains, a popular commuter service serving the station, were transferred to NJT.
 In October 2015 the southbound Palmetto began stopping here.

 The depot was designed in the Colonial Revival style and includes walls of light brown brick, hipped roof with gabled dormers and a deep cornice with dentil molding at its base.
 Brick quoins at the corners of the building convey an impression of strength and solidity.
 Windows display a popular Georgian Revival pattern of 9-over-1.
 Sills are incorporated into a stone belt course that wraps around the building, while lintels are embellished with prominent keystones.
-The design is similar to that of the Chester Transportation Center in Pennsylvania.
+The design is similar to that of the Chester Transit Center in Pennsylvania.

 The station building was listed on the New Jersey Register of Historic Places and National Register of Historic Places since 1984, and is part of the Operating Passenger Railroad Stations Thematic Resource.